direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/vars
 ```

-Gets a list of variables in a namespace
+Gets a list of variables in a namespace.

 #### Parameters